locuslab/edge-of-stability/README.md

 - `iterate_freq` [int, defaults to -1]: the frequency at which we save random projections of the iterates.
 For example, if `iterate_freq` is 10, we save random projections of the iterates every 10 GD iterations.
 If `iterate_freq` is set to -1 (the default value), we never save random projections of the iterates.
+- `save_freq` [int, defaults to -1]: the frequency at which we save the results of training (the train/test losses and accuracies, and the computed eigenvalues).
+If `save_freq` is set to -1 (the default value), then we only save these at the very end of training.
 - `abridged_size` [int, defaults to 5000]: when computing the top Hessian eigenvalues, use an "abridged" dataset of this size (obtained by choosing the first `abridged_size` examples in the training dataset.).
 - `save_model` [bool, defaults to False]: if `true`, save the model weights at the end of training.